 You can’t plan a battle without a map of the territory, yet every day marketers fumble through defining their brand strategy without a map of their competitive landscape.
 Topographical intelligence has been one of the deciding factors in every major conflict.
 Making decisions without a map is like playing chess without seeing the board.
 Once you have a map you can see the position of the pieces and where they can move to, which is fundamentally what strategy is about.

-Brands are built up of associations in consumer’s brains, that guide them towards the right purchases.
-Nescafe is known for cheap, instant, coffee, whereas for Nespresso its George Clooney and the pods the coffee comes in.
+Brands are built up of associations in consumer’s brains, that guide them towards the right purchase.
+People look for sensory cues to determine if they’re buying the right product, and to regulate how they feel post-purchase.
+Nescafe is known for cheap, instant, coffee, and it’s red, whereas for Nespresso its George Clooney, dark colors, and those neat little pods.
 These units of information we recognize from culture – ‘memes’ – help us sort products into categories.
-Marketers play to these stereotypes – consciously and unconsciously – to attract the right customers and avoid disappointing the wrong ones.
+Marketers play to these stereotypes to attract the right customers, and avoid disappointing the wrong ones.

 If a product departs entirely from the expectations of the product category – for example a country music bar playing hip hop – consumers will be confused and less likely to buy.
-If bad fit customers buy, they’ll regret their purchase, leaving a poor review and telling friends of their bad experience.
-There are a basket of memes that buyers in the product category expect.
+If bad fit customers get confused by your mixed signals and accidentally buy, they’ll regret their purchase, leaving a poor review and telling friends of their bad experience.
 Some words and images work better than others, and so brands optimize towards them.
 However if memes fully converge on what works, then competitors all end up looking alike, and customers can no longer tell them apart.

 The memes that form around a brand come from 3 places:

 - Direct experience of the product or service